Big pre-Christmas release at Moldejazz

 MARY HALVORSON QUARTET: Mary Halvorson - guitar, Miles Okazaki - guitar, Drew Gress - bass, Tomas Fujiwara - drums

-BEN GOLDBERG TRIO: Ben Goldberg - clarinet, Craig Taborn - piano, Jorge Roeder - bass
+BEN GOLDBERG QUARTET: Ben Goldberg - clarinet, Craig Taborn - piano, Jorge Roeder - bass, Thomas Morgan - bass

 TRIGGER: Will Greene - guitar, Simon Hanes - bass, Aaron Edgcomb - drums